1989 Botswana general election: Campaign

 A total of 91 candidates contested the elections, with the BDP being the only party to field a full slate of 34 candidates.
 The BNF put forward 31 candidates, the Botswana People's Party 11, the Botswana Independence Party 9, the Botswana Freedom Party 2 and the Botswana Progressive Union and Botswana Liberal Party both had a single candidate.

 Results

+The Botswana People's Party (BPP) lost its sole seat and would not regain parliamentary representation until the 2024 elections.

 Aftermath

 Following the elections, the BNF claimed that there had been irregularities in the Mochudi constituency, where they lost to the BDP by 29 votes.
 The High Court ruled in the BNF's favour, resulting in a by-election in June 1990 in which the BDP retained the seat.